Cjkjvfnby/big-o-easy-as-pie/slides/why.rst

 ---------

 Using right datastructure for your code probably won't affect performance.
-But it will make you intention more clear and you will get respect from you colleagues.
+But it will make your intention more clear and you will get respect from you colleagues.

 Coding interview